Yos Riady

 Common Data Quality Issues

 Data quality issues can significantly hinder the effectiveness of a DeFi metrics dashboard.
 Common problems include inconsistent data formats, which can lead to misinterpretation of metrics, and incomplete datasets, resulting in gaps that skew analysis.
-Additionally, outdated information can mislead decision-making, emphasizing the necessity for regular data validation and cleansing processes to ensure reliability and accuracy in insights (Formo).
+Additionally, outdated information can mislead decision-making, emphasizing the necessity for regular data validation and cleansing processes to ensure reliability and accuracy in insights.

 Optimising Dashboard Performance